What is Cyber Security and Why is it Important?

-In recent years, headlines about cyber security have become increasingly commonplace.
-Thieves steal customer social security numbers from big corporations' computer systems.
+In recent years, headlines about cyber security have become increasingly common.
+Thieves steal customer social security numbers from corporations’ computer systems.
 Unscrupulous hackers grab passwords and personal information from social media sites, or pluck company secrets from the cloud.
 For companies of all sizes, keeping information safe is a growing concern.

 What is Cyber Security?